emqx/emqx-docs/en_US/observability/open-telemetry.md

-# Integrating Opentelemetry
+# Integrate with OpenTelemetry

 [OpenTelemetry](https://opentelemetry.io/docs/what-is-opentelemetry/) is an observability framework and toolkit designed to create and manage telemetry data such as traces, metrics, and logs.
 Crucially, OpenTelemetry is vendor- and tool-agnostic, meaning that it can be used with a broad variety of Observability backends, including open source tools like Jaeger and Prometheus, as well as commercial offerings.

-EMQX 5.2 has support for sending Metrics via the OTEL protocol to the OpenTelemetry Collector.
+EMQX 5.2 has built-in support for pushing metrics directly to the OpenTelemetry Collector over the gRPC OTEL protocol.
+The Collector can then route, filter, and transform the data to any desired backend for storage and visualization.

+This page introduces how to integrate OpenTelemetry with EMQX through EMQX Dashboard and view EMQX metrics through [Prometheus](./prometheus.md).
+Future versions of EMQX will also integrate trace and log data with the Collector, enabling full OpenTelemetry support.

 ```
                                        -> StatsD